Shredrox/Shredrox/README.md

 <h3 align="center">☄️ A passionate software developer☄️</h3>

 # 🌌 About Me:
-I'm a computer science student at TU Sofia and i'm constantly exploring the ever-evolving world of programming and software development.
+I'm a software developer that is constantly exploring the ever-evolving world of programming and software development.
 My journey through the fascinating realm of computer science has allowed me to experiment with a wide range of technologies, tackle diverse projects, and continuously expand my knowledge.

 - 🔭 I'm learning **Web Development**
 - 💻 I’m currently working on **Websites/Web Apps**